meizabel/documentation/README.md

 ![Spine Event Engine Diargram](Grey-Blue-SpineEventEngine.svg)

 The Framework provides implementations of the most important building blocks, such as aggregates, repositories, command dispatchers, event buses and stream projections.
-You can find out more about Spine key concepts [here](/docs/guides/concepts.html).
+You can find out more about Spine key concepts [here](concepts.md).

 #### Name Background
- We want to be a framework that provides an infrastructure and connects so to say “service” parts of applications with their “brains” — business logic.
- Find out how following [leading industry trends](/docs/guides/priorart.html) we were [inspired](/docs/guides/motivation.html) to create Spine.
+Find out how following !!! [leading industry trends](/docs/guides/priorart.html) we were !!! [inspired](/docs/guides/motivation.html) to create Spine.

 ## Read more!